snimu/neuralsort/notes.md

 		- Output: equally large list of real numbers indicating the index that the corresponding input-number should belong to.
 	- Make output into a list -> give list to sorting algorithm
 		- Learn about sorting algorithms: which ones benefit from plausibly achievable pre-sorting?
 What are their performance characteristics?
+	- Activation function:
+		- Appy `ReLU`: allows neural network to just assign negative numbers to small inputs for easy pre-sorting.
+		- Apply `torch.where(x > list_len, list_len - 1, x)`: allows layer to assign a very large index to large numbers for easy pre-sorting.
+		- Both of the above might be especially useful for a transformer which sees the whole list and might just push large numbers in one direction and small ones in the other.
+- Turning approximate indices into actual, usable ones
+	- This might require sorting which would make the whole exercise infinitely recursive.
 - The loss function.
 	- Several possibilities:
 		- Distance of output from correct ordering -> endorse closeness to acutal index.